CartoDB/carto-vl-training/training-v2/03-style-with-expressions.md

     </html>
     ```

+    If we used an empty `viz` like this `const viz = new carto.Viz();` the map would render with default CARTO styles.

+    Since we're defining a color and width property inside the `viz` object, we're adding custom styles.

     When you open this in a browser, your map should look like this:

     ![base-style](images/training-v2-03-base.png)

-### Define Width with an Expression Function
+### Add an Expression Function

 Take a look at how width is defined in the `viz` object.
 It's telling our system to draw point markers that are 8 pixels wide.

-We can use an expression function here instead.
+We can use an *expression function* here instead.

 2. Replace the current width property with this: